filecoin-project/venus/README.md

 ## Installation

-👋**Trying out the project for the first time?** We highly recommend heading to the [Wiki](https://github.com/filecoin-project/go-filecoin/wiki/) for [detailed setup instructions](https://github.com/filecoin-project/go-filecoin/wiki/2.-Getting-Started).
+👋**Trying out the project for the first time?** We highly recommend the [detailed setup instructions](https://github.com/filecoin-project/go-filecoin/wiki/2.-Getting-Started) in the [Wiki](https://github.com/filecoin-project/go-filecoin/wiki/).

 ### System Requirements
 Filecoin can run on most Linux and MacOS systems.
 Windows is not yet officially supported.

-There are 2 ways you can start running `go-filecoin`.

 ### Installing from binary

   - We host prebuilt binaries over at [CircleCI](https://circleci.com/gh/filecoin-project/go-filecoin/tree/master).
 Log in with Github.
-  - Click on the most recent successful build for your OS (`build_linux` or `build_macos`)
-  - Click the 'Artifacts' tab.
-  - Click `Container 0 > filecoin.tar.gz` to download the release.
   - Follow the remaining steps in [Getting Started](https://github.com/filecoin-project/go-filecoin/wiki/2.-Getting-Started)

 ### Installing from source